Tuesday, 23 September 2014

 This special language cannot be formed from terms that point to more than one world object, since we need maximum objectivity in Mathematics: All is supposed to be abstract and perfect.

-This way, we cannot simply say that the cardinality is infinity and we then have the same size of set when we have even natural numbers or the whole of the natural numbers.
+In this way, we cannot simply say that the cardinality is infinity and we then have the same size of set when we have even natural numbers or the whole of the natural numbers.

 How do we deal with the straight line world?

-We go again to (Good Math, 2013):
+On (Good Math, 2013):

 Take a line segment.
 How many points are in it?
 It's infinite.
 So, from that infinite set, remove an infinite set of points.
 How many points are left?
 It's still infinite.